spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 The next two decisions involves your Terraform state.
 First, whether you want us to provide a Terraform state backend for your state.
 We do offer that as a convenience feature, though Spacelift works just fine with any remote backend, like S3.

-{% hint style="info" %}
+!!! info
     If you want to bring your own backend, there's no point in doing additional [state locking](https://www.terraform.io/docs/state/locking.html) - Spacelift itself provides a more sophisticated state access control mechanism than Terraform.
-{% endhint %}

 If you choose not to use our state backend, feel free to proceed.
 If you do want us to manage your state, you have an option to import an existing state file from your previous backend.
 This is only relevant if you're migrating an existing Terraform project to Spacelift.
 If you have no state yet and Spacelift will be creating resources from scratch, this step is unnecessary.

-{% hint style="warning" %}
+!!! warning
     Remember - this is the only time you can ask Spacelift to be the state backend for a given stack, so choose wisely.
 You can read more about state management [here](../../vendors/terraform/state-management.md).
-{% endhint %}

 ### Pulumi